-Chowan University Annual Security Report and Fire Statistics for 2021
+Chowan University Annual Security Report and Fire Statistics for 2022

-Published 9/30/2022
+Published 9/29/2023

-The Annual Security Report and Fire Statistics for 2021 is prepared in order to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
-This document is also a tool for Chowan University faculty, staff and students, as well as prospective students, employees and guests to know the many ways Chowan University meets the safety needs of its community.
-The Annual Security Report and Fire Statistics is generally published October 1 for the previous years statistics (ex.
+The Annual Security Report and Fire Statistics for 2022 is prepared to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
+This document is also a tool for Chowan University faculty, staff, and students, as well as prospective students, employees, and guests to know the many ways Chowan University meets the safety needs of its community.
+The Annual Security Report and Fire Statistics is mandated, by federal law, to be published by October 1 for the previous year's statistics (ex.
 2017 calendar year statistics are published on Oct.
-1, 2018 and the 2018 calendar year statistics will be published on Oct.
+1, 2018, and the 2018 calendar year statistics will be published by Oct.
 1, 2019).

-The Chief of Campus Police and the Associate Vice President for Student Affairs compiled this final document, presented here.
-If you have any specific questions about this document, feel free to contact Public Safety Monday-Friday at (252) 398-1234 or via email at publicsafety@chowan.edu.
+The Chief of Campus Police and the Assistant Vice President for Campus Life compiled this final document, presented here.
+If you have any specific questions about this document, feel free to contact Public Safety Monday-Friday at (252)398-1234 or via email at publicsafety@chowan.edu.